No. 21 Arizona women rally from 19 points back to edge Washington

 The teams combined to make only 5 of 33 from the arc but the Wildcats made 22 of 29 free throws to 7 of 10 for Washington (10-7, 2-4), which lost its fourth straight.

+Melgoza was 9 of 15 from the field to go with six rebounds.
 Haley Van Dyke added 11 points and nine rebounds for Washington.

+Washington is on the road next weekend, playing UCLA on Friday and USC on Sunday.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.